Skip to main content

 Tip

-If developers do not require parameter passing or callbacks, please jump to Saving Blocks.
+If developers do not need to pass parameters or callbacks, please jump to Save Block.

-When saving a block, developers need to define the parameters that the block needs to receive in the Dynamic Item Configuration.
-When downloaded and used as a component code package, all parameters of the component will be bound to this root container element.
+Blocks can save all content under a single container or component.
+When saving a block, developers need to specify the parameters the block needs to receive in Dynamic Item Configuration.
+When downloaded as a component code package, all parameters of the component will be bound to this root container element.

 Note

-The Dynamic Item Configuration when saving a block determines the parameter passing when the block is used as a component after being downloaded.
+The Dynamic Item Configuration when saving the block will determine the parameter passing when the block is downloaded and used as a component.

-By configuring the dynamic items when clicking to save the pop-up, you can define block parameters.
-For details, please refer to Block Dynamic Item Configuration.
+When configuring dynamic item settings upon clicking the save popup, you can define block parameters.
+For details, refer to Block Dynamic Item Configuration.

 JSON Schema